In this new interview for Oasis Recording Information director Nigel Dick recalls working on the music videos for Rock ’n’ Roll Star and Wonderwall…

 The white flashes?
 Thanks to modern technology you can’t really do white flashes like those any more!
 That gag was simple.
 You just turned the camera on and off during the take.
 As the camera gets up to speed and slows down the film is moving too slowly so it overexposes – hence white flash.
 It’s entirely random and serendipitous (or not).
 When you get to the edit you use the good bits.

-Answers c.
-Nigel Dick 2011.
+(Interview by David Huggins.
+Answers © Nigel Dick, 2011).
 For more information on Nigel Dick’s films and videos, please visit his website http://www.nigeldick.com/